Sailing Tours in Vava’u

 Experiencing the sailor lifestyle isn’t just about hopping on a yacht and exploring the seas.
 There are a few excellent sailing events happening in the sailing capital of the South Pacific, Vava’u.

-In Neiafu, The Port of Refuge Yacht Club holds yacht races every Friday at afternoon between June and November.
+In Neiafu, The Port of Refuge Yacht Club holds yacht races every Friday afternoon between June and November.
 Meet the skippers at the Mango Cafe at around 4pm if you want to crew.
 Otherwise, it’s great fun watching the race from the bar, which starts around 5pm.
 The drinks and banter continue after that.

 An unmissable annual event for yachties and non-yachties alike is the Vava’u Blue Water Festival.
 The regatta festival is held around late-September/early-October each year with a week-long of partying, fund-raising, yacht races and much more!